drmse87/simple-housing-queue-system/README.md

 * Add new apartments (to existing properties, located in existing areas)
 * Give contracts to the applicant (automatically selected, with the longest waiting time)
 * List all active contracts
-* ...plus more for a future date (add new properties to existing areas, add new areas, terminating contracts i.e. evicting tenants, send invoice to all active contracts and more)
+* ...plus more for a future date (add new properties to existing areas, add new areas, terminating contracts i.e. evicting tenants, send invoice to tentants (with active contracts))

 ## Data
 The DBMS used will be Microsoft SQL Server Web (64-bit) 15.0.4003.23.